QGEP/docs/en/_sources/installation-guide/database-initialization.txt

 * Create a new login role (`qgepuser` for example) and make it a member of the `qgep` group

-You can do this graphically or by simply opening a pgAdminIII :ref:`SQL-query` window and type the following:
+You can do this graphically or by simply opening a pgAdmin :ref:`SQL-query` window and type the following:

 ::